xcp-ng/xcp-ng-org/docs/upgrade.md

 When upgrading using the upgrade ISO:
 * Alternate drivers will not be installed automatically: install them from the repositories after the first reboot.
-* The alternate kernel will not be installed automatically, unless you tell the installer to so (see [Alternate kernel](hardware.md#alternate-kernel)).
+* The alternate kernel will not be installed automatically, unless you tell the installer to do so (see [Alternate kernel](hardware.md#alternate-kernel)).

 When upgrading using `yum`:
 * Alternate drivers will usually be kept and upgraded if a newer version is provided, but that is not a general rule: we handle it on a case by case basis.
 Sometimes a newer "default" driver will obsolete an older alternate driver.